nagchanallen/atcoder_workplace/README.md

-# atCoder_workplace
+# AtCoder_workplace

-It is my AtCoder workplace.
+It is my personal AtCoder workplace.

 ## How to use the auto-gen ABC shell script (for macos)

-1. Go to project root directory, run the following commands:
+1. Go to project root directory
-   $ chmod 755 genABCNewFiles.sh
+2. Run `$ chmod 755 genABCNewFiles.sh`
-   $ ./genABCNewFiles.sh
+3. Run `$ ./genABCNewFiles.sh`

-2. When you are running the script, you need to input the folder name.
+4. When you are running the script, you need to input the folder name.

-3. The script would help you generate a folder with your input name including 8 files named A-H.cpp which copied from "cptemplate.cpp" in root directory.
-Then you would be redirected to the created folder in terminal.
+5. The script would help you generate a folder with your input name including 8 files named `A.cpp` to `H.cpp` which copied from `cptemplate.cpp` in root directory.